patriziodegirolamo/Network-Analyser/README.md

 #### Linux

-To run it on Linux, install Libpcap running command`sudo apt install libpcap-dev`.
+Install Libpcap running command `sudo apt install libpcap-dev`.

 #### MacOS

 Libraries are already installed by default.

-## Installation
+## How to run

-To run this project, clone it locally.
+The project provides a sample application called [main.rs](https://github.com/patriziodegirolamo/Network-Analyser/blob/main/src/main.rs) that shows the main features of the implemented library.
+To run it, first of all clone it locally.

 #### Windows